 7. Baked goods

 If you’re skilled in the kitchen, whipping up some baked goods is a great gift idea for pallbearers.
-Baked goods like cookies, brownies, pies, or cakes are a delicious treat anyone would love to receive.
+Baked goods like cookies, brownies, pies, or cakes are delicious treats anyone would love to receive.
 Even if you’re not a skilled baker, you can create a recipe from a box or choose a pre-made option from a local bakery.

 8. Home-cooked meal